hswhong/hswhong/README.md

 ## About me

 I am a web developer with emphasis on the frontend.
-I work with HTML, CSS, Javascript, Ruby and Rails.
+I have experience with fullstack web developement using Ruby as the server side language and Rails as the framework.
+I am also proficient with HTML, CSS and Javascript.
+Currently exploring React.

 ## Interests

-I have a passion for anything related to tech and have a desire to understand the latest trends in the space.
+I have a passion for anything related to tech and have a desire to understand the trends in the space.
 I also love animals, nature and fitness.

 <!--